Skip to main content

 Configure Nodes

-Note: Configuring cluster nodes is done by sending management commands via the admin port.
-Dragonfly will refuse to handle cluster management commands via the regular port.
+Configuring cluster nodes is done by sending management commands via the admin port.
+It is advised to use a dedicated admin port for management-related commands.

-Cluster configuration includes information necessary for the cluster nodes to have in order to operate, like which nodes participate in the cluster (and in what role), which node owns which slots, etc.
+Cluster configuration includes information necessary for the cluster nodes to have in order to operate, like which nodes participate in the cluster (and in what role, primary or replica), which node owns which hash slots, etc.

-The first thing you'll need to do is to get each node's id, which is a unique string identifying the node.
-The id can be retrieved by issuing the command DFLYCLUSTER MYID on each of the nodes.
+• DFLYCLUSTER MYID: The first thing you'll need to do is to get each node's ID, which is a unique string identifying the node.
+The ID can be retrieved by issuing the command DFLYCLUSTER MYID on each of the nodes.

-Once you have all of the IDs, build the configuration string (see below) and pass it to all nodes using the DFLYCLUSTER CONFIG <str> command.
+• DFLYCLUSTER CONFIG: Once you have all of the IDs, build the configuration string (see below) and pass it to all nodes using the DFLYCLUSTER CONFIG command.
+Note that this command takes a JSON-encoded string as the parameter.

-Once a server is configured, it will only handle the slots which it owns.
+Once a Dragonfly server is configured, it will only handle the slots that it owns.
 This means that any keys not owned by it will be deleted, and any attempts to access such keys will be rejected.

 Dragonfly servers do not communicate with other servers to make sure all config is identical.
 It is important to pass the exact same configuration to all nodes.